 An Examen for Transition from the Pandemic Year

 Holy Trinity's Ignatian Spirituality & Prayer Ministry offers this Examen for Transition from the Pandemic Year.
-You may pray with it using the audio link below, or by reflecting (and/or writing) on the written text, or by joining one of our group guided Examens listed here (RSVP for Zoom link).
-If none of these dates/times fits your schedule and you are interested in a group guided prayer with faith sharing, please contact Catherine Heinhold at email@example.com.
+You may pray with it using the audio link below or by reflecting (and/or writing) on the written text.
+If you are interested in a group guided prayer with faith sharing, please contact Catherine Heinhold at firstname.lastname@example.org.

 Along with the entire globe, members of our parish and larger community have struggled to cope and find meaning in a year of isolation and grief.
 However, if we are given the time and space to reflect, we may find surprising moments of consolation interspersed with the hardships.
 Like St. Ignatius, who was hit by a cannonball at the battle of Pamplona 500 years ago, we might find ourselves limping a bit during this time of transition.
 As we slowly emerge from the worst of the pandemic, you are invited to prayerfully reflect, using an adapted version of St. Ignatius’ Examen, on the graces of the past year and God’s invitations going forward.

 In this Examen, you are invited to let God guide you.
 In doing this, regardless of the language used here, feel free to pray with God as Trinity or with any of the persons of the Trinity -- God the Father/Mother, the person of Jesus, or the Holy Spirit -- whatever is most natural for you.

 While some may want to pray the entire Examen in one sitting, others might find it more helpful to break it up over a few days.
 You might pray with consolations in one sitting, desolations in the next, and so forth.